 Denison Mines is a Canadian uranium miner.
 The firm has interests in several uranium projects like mills.
 Its Q1 revenue was $4.1m, a 24% increase on the year prior.

 Some of its mills had to temporarily shut during the pandemic.
-Now that it’s able to kick things into gear again, it has benefitted from a much higher rate of uranium mining.
+Now that it’s able to kick things into gear again, it has benefited from a much higher rate of uranium mining.

 Denison is also exploring several new sites, some of which are wholly owned, others are joint ventures.
 Because the company is mostly about exploration, and isn’t massively exposed to the results of the drilling and surveying, it’s somewhat sheltered from the risk of a project leading to unfavourable results.